 From the Spanish Steps, take a side street like Via dei Condotti or Via delle Carrozzee over to Via del Corso, then turn right to walk toward Piazza del Popolo.
 This isn’t exactly the most direct route, but take your time and peruse the shops along the bustling Via del Corso.

-Before you reach Piazza del Popolo, pop into a shop and grab some snacks and drinks to take up to the gardens.
+Before you reach Piazza del Popolo, pop into a shop and grab some snacks and drinks to take to your next stop.
 (I recommend the porchetta sandwich shop and neighboring mini market on Via Angelo Brunetti, right off Via Del Corso.)

 Piazza del Popolo is bordered by twin churches on one side and a large gate on the other, with an Egyptian obelisk in the center.
 Historically, the imposing gate was the northern entrance to Rome.
 Today, the square is a typical center of Roman life: street performers drawing a crowd, locals hanging about, and travelers wandering through.